mq-gh-dev/blazor-ssr-tempdata/README.md

 # Blazor SSR TempData Example

 A clean, minimal example of TempData usage in Blazor Static Server-Side Rendering (SSR) for the post-redirect-get pattern.
-Built from the official empty Blazor SSR template with no other dependencies.
+Built on the empty Blazor SSR template with no other dependencies.

 ## Overview